adebiyial/orangeman-2023-1/pages/blog/js-sort-string-array.md

 Stay with me.

-We’ll start by creating utility functions that helps get the **unicode values** of characters as well as the characters.
+We&apos;ll start by creating utility functions that helps get the **unicode values** of characters as well as the characters.
 We will refer to them as we go.

 ```jsx
 // get Unicode values of character items in an array